sardana-org/sardana-followup/20190411/MINUTES.md

 * `json2tango` pushes json configuration to Tango DB
 * IDs for existing items are kept, new IDs are assigned by `sardana-dsconfig` script
 * separate tool for generating Excel files from json
-* Ansible module for populating Tango DB currently in development
+* Ansible module for populating Tango DB, Sardana support currently in development

 ## 2. Round table
 * SOLARIS